 ● Supported or sponsored Eagle Scout projects that improved trail signage and maps and refurbished the boardwalk near Anderson Cove 2013

-● Constructed with DCR a new culvert near Donna Pass to curtail trail erosion 2013
+● Along with DCR, constructed a new culvert near Donna Pass to curtail trail erosion 2013